In this tutorial, I’m going to give you an in-depth explanation of how the Blending Modes (Blend Modes) in Photoshop work.

-Difference is also the eighth and final Blending Mode that react differently when Fill is reduced compared to Opacity.
+Difference is the eighth and final Blending Mode that reacts differently when Fill is reduced compared to Opacity.

-Exclusion gives you similar results as Difference.
-Blending with white inverts the base color values.
-Blending with black produces no change.
-Blending with 50% gray produces 50% gray.
+Exclusion is very similar to Difference.
+Blending with white inverts the base color values, while blending with black produces no change.
+However, Blending with 50% gray produces 50% gray.

 The Subtract Blending Mode subtracts pixel values from the base layer.
 This Blending Mode drastically darkens pixels by subtracting brightness.

-White has no effect, but the darker colors lighten the image.
+Black has no effect.
 Only as the blend values get brighter, does the result get darker.

-Notice how the light areas of the gradient are almost pure black, while the dark areas of the gradient produced no change.
+Notice how the light areas of the gradient are almost pure black, while the dark areas of the gradient produced a minimal change.